 Underneath is an example of its output.

-docker rmi output.
+docker rmi output.6. docker amount

 This command signifies that you’ll prepare volumes in Docker.
 You’ll use it to create, get rid of, tick list, and investigate cross-check volumes.